What is PMS?

 In Traditional Chinese Medicine (TCM) theory, emotional and physical health are dependant on the unfettered circulation of blood and energy throughout the body.

-Factors which disrupt this flow can result in the manifestation of unwanted symptoms.
+Factors that disrupt this flow can result in the manifestation of unwanted symptoms.

 Premenstrual syndrome can be explained as an “unsmooth” circulation in the body.